 Greater vehicle variety

-I would have liked a greater vehicle variety.
+I would have liked a greater vehicle variety for our Construction Simulator 3 review.
 For each type of vehicle at each rank, there are only about 1 – 2 vehicles available.
 Sometimes three if you are lucky.
 I know this is a game that focuses more on the construction than the number of vehicles, but a larger numbers of vehicles would have been a bonus.
 I expect some DLCs to drop during the year with more brands becoming available.